Humanism: Your Guide To Humanistic Learning Theory

 Similarly, humanistic learning theory doesn’t believe in set curricula or structured learning.
 This means that your learning programme needs to cater to various learning needs as flexibly as possible.

-The best way to do so is to offer various content types within your training library.
-After all, some may prefer learning through videos, podcasts or social media, while others like to read and complete gamified training units.
+The best way to do this is to offer various content types within your training library.
+After all, some may prefer learning through videos, podcasts or social media, while others like to read and complete gamified eLearning units.

 However, as most instructional designers and L&D professionals know, creating a library full of high-quality material is typically time-consuming and often expensive.
 But it doesn’t have to be!